 "It's a little early for that, isn't it, Dad?"
 Dejan called out with a laugh.

 "Why don't you polish off another bottle and mind your own business, son," Shua called back.
-There was a stone bench against the wall that faced a small yard between Dejan's house and Miles' house.
+There was a simple wooden bench against the wall that faced a small yard between Dejan's house and Miles' house.
 It was just outside the view of those in the courtyard.
 Shua stopped there and looked down at Olivier.
 "Something on your mind, love?" he asked her.
 He smiled that particular subtle smile that cut like a razor through her resolve.
 "Or did you just want to get me alone?"

 Olivier had to force herself to look up and meet his gaze.
 She had started out with every intention of being adamant and uncompromising.
 But she could tell by the look in his eyes that he already knew something was wrong.